anupamhaldkar/Notes/DesignPatterns.md

 #### 4. Builder
 - Focuses on Separating the construction of a complex object from its representation
 - to generate different representations of the object.
-- Ex - Generation of optional parameters while using build method.
+- Example - Generation of optional parameters while using build method.

 ```